 - Fiesta Pepper Jack

 I always have a few cheeses in the fridge, and made this cheese plate one evening when I didn’t feel like making dinner.
 A glass of wine, and I was perfectly content calling this a meal.

 I like to keep a few jams, jellies, and butters around to go with my cheese.
 I love the sweet/savory combination more than anything.
 I made this caramel apple butter that I found in Better Homes and Gardens.
 It is very simple, and while it takes awhile to cook, it is zero effort.
 I think that this goes so well with the cheddars, a lot like apple pie.
 So good.
 I made a half recipe, I wasn’t going to can it, and I only needed a jar or two.
 We ate one, and I gave the other away.
 It also makes a great gift.

-Add the vanilla bean back to the pot and add brown sugar, sugar. lemon juice, lemon juice, and cinnamon.
+Step 6: Add the vanilla bean back to the pot and add brown sugar, sugar. lemon juice and cinnamon.

 Step 7: Bring to a boil, and reduce heat.

 Step 8: Cook, uncovered for 1 1/2 to 1 3/4 hours, or until the mixture is very thick and the liquid has been cooked out.

 Step 9: Take the vanilla pod out.
 Transfer into 6 half pint jars.
 You can can this recipe but adding the butter to hot sterilized canning jars, leaving 1/4 inch headspace.
 Process in boiling water canner for 5 minutes.